Tinto, Odiel and Piedras (Spain)

 Climate

-The Tinto, Huelva, and Piedras watershed has a dry Mediterranean climate, characterized by hot, dry summers and mild winters with irregular rainfall.
-The average annual precipitation for the period 1980-2018 is 670 mm (Funk et al., 2015).
+The Tinto, Odiel and Piedras (TOP)basinbasin has a dry Mediterranean climate, characterized by hot, dry summers and mild winters with irregular rainfall.
+The average annual precipitation for the period 1981-2018 is 670 mm (Chirps v2.0, Funk et al., 2015).

-Monthly and spatial distribution of rainfall is highly heterogeneous, with significantly rainy months, mainly in autumn and winter, and dry summers, when periods of almost no precipitation are common.
+Monthly and spatial distribution of rainfall is highly heterogeneous, with rainy months, mainly in autumn, winter and spring and dry summers, with almost no precipitation in summer.

-A study conducted in the Guadalquivir Valley, located in the province of Huelva, but outside the watershed, that analyses temperature trends from 1 temperature trends indicate an increase ranging from 0.11°C per decade for the mean annual daily maximum temperature (TMXy) to 0.58°C per decade for the mean monthly daily minimum temperature (Herrera-Grimaldi et al., 2018).
+A study conducted in the Guadalquivir Valley, located in the province of Huelva, but outside the TOP basin, that analyses temperature trends indicate an increase ranging from 0.11°C per decade for the mean annual daily maximum temperature to 0.58°C per decade for the mean monthly daily minimum temperature (1973–2016) (Herrera-Grimaldi et al., 2018).

 References: